ccnegocios2024USA/Research-Project-Presentation/README.md

 La Evolución de los Derechos y la Identidad: A partir de los movimientos civiles del siglo XX, las minorías transitaron de una exclusión total hacia la organización comunitaria, la defensa de sus derechos laborales y la preservación de sus identidades de origen (como sus lenguas, tradiciones y gastronomía), enriqueciendo la estructura social y multicultural de los Estados Unidos hoy en día.

+Section 1: Demographic Information

+The Yakima Valley, located in Central Washington, is home to one of the most vibrant and dense Mexican-American populations in the Pacific Northwest.
+According to official statistical frameworks, Hispanic or Latino residents make up over 50% of Yakima County's total population, creating a unique majority-minority region where Mexican culture is deeply embedded in daily life.

+The Focused Sub-group: Guerrerenses

+Within this broader Mexican-American community, a highly distinct and culturally rich sub-group originates from the southern Mexican state of Guerrero.
+Their demographic footprint in the region has specific characteristics:

+Regional and Indigenous Identity:** A massive portion of the Guerrerense community in the Yakima Valley identifies with indigenous roots, primarily the Mixtec (Mixteco) and Triqui cultures.
+Rather than just speaking Spanish, many community members preserve their native languages, making the Valley a multilingual linguistic hub.
+Hometown Networks (Cadenas Migratorias):** The demographic settlement of Guerrerenses in the Valley is driven by strong hometown associations" and family networks.
+Populations from specific municipalities in the Mountain and Coast regions of Guerrero have established tightly-knit pockets in agricultural centers like Toppenish, Sunnyside, and the city of Yakima.